artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![Results for LaProfiler - Nuke 13.2v9 - classic render mode](/wiki/assets/charts-72dpi/LaProfiler_Nuke13-2.png)

 So it’s true!
-Stamps do indeed use less memory resources than duplication of assets in a Nukescript.
+Stamps do indeed use less memory resources than duplication of assets in a nukescript.
 Not the 2300% overhead that I was told would be the case, but rather an a 101% increase in render time of Duplicates vs Stamps and an 18% increase in RAM overhead.
 Still, these are not insignificant numbers.

 They’re not entirely the results I was expecting, having run similar tests at large facilities and getting results that showed Duplicates using less RAM than Stamps— in those tests there may or may not have been facility specific pipeline and server-side optimizations.
 More complex multi-part EXRs and Deep data may have also had an impact on the results.

 However for vanilla Nuke, the results speak for themselves.
-Clearly, using Stamps is more efficient than using duplicate assets in a Nukescript and we should all start using _“hidden inputs that reconnect themselves when needed”._
+Clearly, using Stamps is more efficient than using duplicate assets in a nukescript and we should all start using _“hidden inputs that reconnect themselves when needed”._

 Or should we ...

 ## LaProfiler-TimeOffset

-Let’s increase I/O load for the Nukescript.
+Let’s increase I/O load for the nukescript.
 TimeOffset nodes are added to each occurrence of Shia in the output frame.
 At each TimeOffset, Nuke is pulling a unique frame from storage, for a total of 216 unique input sprite frames for each output frame.
 In theory we should only be pulling in more data for each output frame and not applying much change to the CPU load compared to the previous test.

 ![Screenshot of a section of the LaProfiler-TimeOffset_Duplicates NodeGraph](/wiki/assets/Screenshot_LaProfiler-TimeOffset_NodeGraph.png)